frenchu/pragmatic-programming/content/posts/kotest-migration-guide.md

 *What's changed in the new version*

-{{< figure alt="Migration to kotest - a man on mountain road riding a bike towards rising sun" src="/images/man-on-mountain-road.jpg" caption="Source: Pexels" >}}
+{{< figure alt="Migration to kotest - a man on mountain road riding a bike towards rising sun" src="/images/man-on-mountain-road.jpg" caption="Photo by Pixabay on Pexels" >}}

 ## Intro